madison13g/openFoodwrappeR/openFood_wrappeR_proposal.md

 - Search for specific nutrition information filtered by brand, product type, allergens, etc.
 - Sort by nutrition information (healthy options)
 - Type in a product name, and n results will populate
+- FIltering by nutrition score and ranking alternatives